The-Strand-Group/templatebot/README.md

-# Useless Discord Sandbox System
+# Discord template bot

-A simple system created by The Strand Group in order to facilitate the creation of bot-owned "sandboxes"
+A dead simple discord command handeler and bot created by The Strand Group.

 ## Setup

 In order to set up the system you must have the following installed:
 * Nodejs
-* rabbitMQ
-* node-gyp

-You also must have:
+You must also have:

-* **At least two** Discord bot accounts
+* A discord.js bot account token